-We all look forward to seeing our pay stub.
-It’s easy for your eyes to immediately dart to the big bolded number on the bottom to see what the take-home pay is.
+We all look forward to seeing our pay stub, whether our net pay appears in our checking accounts with direct deposit or we receive physical checks.
+It’s easy for your eyes to immediately dart to the big bolded number on the bottom of the payslip to see what the take-home pay is

 Why?
 Well, the rest of the pay stub is difficult to understand.
-From withholding taxes to FUTA, it can be pretty confusing.
+From payroll taxes like the Federal Insurance Contributions Act (FICA) to state income taxes to the Federal Unemployment Tax Act (FUTA), it can be pretty confusing.

 Here is how you should read your pay stub, using the Gusto pay stub as an example: